yashLadha/yashLadha.in/src/pages/blog/personal-development-environment-using-docker-and-neovim.md

 pubDate: "Sep 09 2022"
 ---

-On Mac, I ran into an issue with `bits/stdc++.h` not being natively available.
-To fix it, I'd have to use awkward workarounds like copying or symlinking the file - it got the job done, but wasn't ideal.
+It is not very uncommon that we move to a new development environment and do not see the necessary build tools and config present for our needs.
+One such case is when I got handed over a Mac and when I tried to compile my competitive programming template, I ran into an issue with `bits/stdc++.h` not being available.
+To fix it, I'd have to use awkward workarounds like copying or symlinking the file.
+Though it got the job done, but it wasn't an ideal solution.

 I've noticed many inconsistencies when developing on an environment that isn't consistent.
-To work around this, I started using VSCode's Remote Docker extension, which lets me access and edit files in any Docker container from within the editor.
-It's really convenient!
-As someone who prefers Neovim for daily use, I thought it would be awesome to bring a similar experience to my go-to editor.
+To work around this, I started using VSCode's Remote Docker extension, which allow access to edit files in any Docker container from within the comfort of your editor.
+It's really convenient!!!
+As someone who prefers Neovim for daily use, I thought it would be awesome to bring a similar experience to my go-to editor **Neovim**.

 > ### How to achieve this?
 >